Karanpathania2205/Performance-Analysis/README.md

 101903072-1.py :- In the input.csv file there are certain fields which contain "NAN" , "-" values instead of marks .
-Hence firstly pre processing has been carried out on this original dataset .
+Hence firstly DATA PREPROCESSING has been carried out on this original dataset .
 Further another dataset has been created from this original dataset .
+In this DATA PREPROCESSING phase seperate coloums have been created for all subjects and the missing values have been deleted.

 ![image](https://user-images.githubusercontent.com/84843202/152729962-c853df7a-96d0-46f2-8c08-f2d5352d2863.png)